AdamSobieski/Nifty/OVERVIEW.md

 Drawing upon the Semantic Web technologies of schema and ontologies, Nifty intends to enable specifying schema of use for validating collections of n-ary formulas.

 It is a goal is to migrate from `System.Linq.Expressions.Expression`-based representations for constructed queries to formula-based representations and, for these scenarios, schemas should be sufficiently expressive so as to validate those formalas representing queries.
-That is, n-ary formulas can be constructed as developers make use of fluent interfaces to construct queries and these formulas can be validated by schema.
+That is, n-ary formulas can be constructed as developers make use of fluent interfaces to construct queries and these formulas should be able to be validated by schema.

 ### Inference